-This step will require research but believe me, this is one of the fastest ways to make money.
+This step will require research but believe me, this is one of the fastest ways to make money and/or kill debt.
 By reducing your expenses, by substituting costly ones, and by culling the ones you can live without, you'll be giving yourself an instant pay rise.